waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # VIII.
 To-Do & Reminders
 - Mark the surf spot on Cerulean Cave 1F at (23, 10) with a '🌊' emoji and 'Surf Spot' label when I return to that map.
 - Poison is not very effective against Ground-types.
+- Poison is not very effective against Ground-types.